 Loch Suainaval: about three miles long, this is the headwater for the Fhorsa System.
 Mainly fished from a boat, this loch does produce salmon but is really known for its brown trout and ferox trout fishing.

-There are several smaller lochs in the hills around Loch Suainaval many of which provide fantastic brown trout fishing.
+The lodge has fishing rights on around 70 lochs in the hills around Loch Suainaval and further afield in Uig, many of which provide fantastic brown trout fishing.
 The best of which are...